Product

 How to Spot an Imbalance in Your Team's Workload

-Here are some of the most common signs that your team's workload might be out of sync:
+Here are the most common warning signs that your team's workload is out of sync:

-- There are high levels of conflict or tension amongst team members.
+• There are high levels of conflict or tension among team members.

 If you notice any of these signs, it's a good indication that your team's workload is out of balance.
 Multiple factors may contribute to this, such as an uneven distribution of work, unrealistic deadlines, hustle culture, or a lack of resources.